 '''

 S4 method for signature 'DNEA'

 BICtune(

 object,

 lambda_values,

 interval = 0.001,

 informed = TRUE,

 assay,

 eps_threshold = 1e-06,

 eta_value = 0.1,

 BPPARAM = bpparam(),

 BPOPTIONS = bpoptions()

+)

 S4 method for signature 'matrix'

 BICtune(

 object,

 lambda_values,

 interval = 0.001,

 informed = TRUE,

 eps_threshold = 1e-06,

 eta_value = 0.1,

 BPPARAM = bpparam(),

 BPOPTIONS = bpoptions()

 )

 '''

 object A DNEA object.
-See createDNEAobject

-lambda_values OPTIONAL - A list of values to test while optimizing the lambda parameter.
+See createDNEAobject lambda_values OPTIONAL - A list of values to test while optimizing the lambda parameter.
 If not provided, a set of lambda values are chosen based on the theoretical value for the asymptotically valid lambda.
-More information about this can be found in the details section.

-interval A numeric value indicating the specificity by which to optimize lambda.
+More information about this can be found in the details section. interval A numeric value indicating the specificity by which to optimize lambda.
 The default value is 1e-3, which indicates lambda will be optimized to 3 decimal places.
-The value should be between 0 and 0.1.

-informed TRUE/FALSE indicating whether the asymptotic properties of lambda for large data sets should be utilized to tune the parameter.
-This reduces the necessary number of computations for optimization.

-assay A character string indicating which expression assay to use for analysis.
-The eps_threshold A significance cut-off for thresholding network edges.
-The default value is 1eeta_value A tuning parameter that that ensures that the empirical covariance matrix of the data is positive definite so that we can calculate its inverse.
-The default value is
+The value should be between 0 and 0.1. informed TRUE/FALSE indicating whether the asymptotic properties of lambda for large data sets should be utilized to tune the parameter.
+This reduces the necessary number of computations for optimization. assay A character string indicating which expression assay to use for analysis.
+The default is the "log_scaled_data" assay that is created during createDNEAobject. eps_threshold A significance cut-off for thresholding network edges.
+The default value is 1e- 06.
+This value generally should not change. eta_value A tuning parameter that that ensures that the empirical covariance matrix of the data is positive definite so that we can calculate its inverse.
+The default value is 0.01.

-$default\ is\ the\ "log_scaled_data"\ assay\ that\ is\ created\ during\ \verb|createDNEAobject|.$

-06. This value generally should not change.

 BPPARAM A BiocParallel object.
 BPOPTIONS a list of options for BiocParallel created using the bpoptions function.

-BICtune 13

-There are several ways to optimize the lambda parameter for a glasso model - We utilize Bayesian-information criterion (BIC) to optimize the lambda parameter in DNEA because it is a more balanced method and less computationally expensive.
+There are several ways to optimize the lambda parameter for a glasso model - We utilize Bayesianinformation criterion (BIC) to optimize the lambda parameter in DNEA because it is a more balanced method and less computationally expensive.
 We can reduce the total number of values that need to be tested in optimization by carefully selecting values around the asymptotically valid lambda for data sets with many samples and many features following the equation:

-$$\lambda = \sqrt{\ln(num.features)/num.samples}$$
+$\lambda = \sqrt{\ln(num.features)/num.samples}$